-- Various steps aimed at family's alternative income generation and poverty alleviation should be seriously addressed by Federal, Provincial and District Governments with involvement of international and non-governmental agencies. - The problem of child labour can be managed effectively if poverty problem is worked out effectively, through income generation projects for parents as well as through fair and equitable access to safety nets such as zakat funds, baitulmal, and other benevolent programmes.
-Poverty alleviation efforts of Federal and Provincial Governments' PRSP (Poverty Reduction Strategy Paper) should coincide well with and reinforce Time-Bound Programme's endeavours targeted at gradually phasing out child labour from the country.
+- Various steps aimed at family's alternative income generation and poverty alleviation should be seriously addressed at various levels with involvement of international and non-governmental agencies, and Federal, Provincial and District Governments. - The problem of child labour can be managed effectively if poverty problem is worked out effectively, through income generation projects for parents as well as through fair and equitable access to safety nets such as zakat funds, baitulmal, and other benevolent programmes.
+Poverty alleviation efforts of Federal and Provincial Governments' PRSP (Poverty Reduction Strategy Paper) should coincide well with and does reinforce Time-Bound Programme's endeavours targeted at gradually phasing out child labour from the country.